shilohc/rss2018-team4/assets/posts/lab7.md

 This lab provided insight into the theory and practice behind a pure pursuit trajectory tracker and a modified A* path planner.
 Implementing the algorithms solidified an understanding of the theory – for example, the calculation of a lookahead point in pure pursuit – and spurred a number of real-world realizations.
 As another example, though the team was initially hesistant to use A* due to its computational intensity and reliance on discretization fineness, it worked well for planning paths for the racecar.
 It also became clear that "rough", initially calculated trajectories needed to be refined to account for the racecar's motions constraints.

-### CI Conclusions - Shiloh Curtis
+### CI Conclusions - Shiloh Curtis, Eleanor Pence, Tony Zhang

 1. The team found in this lab that it was especially important to keep team members aware of each other's progress in order to coordinate work and avoid duplicated effort.
 However, the to-do system used in this lab, consisting of a separate Slack channel and a Google Doc which people could update with their progress, was too complicated in that it did not have a single location to update or check on the progress of a task.
 (Thus the Google Doc often did not reflect reality.)
 In future labs, the team will continue to experiment with to-do tracking systems.

-2. Student 2
+2. A related difficulty that was encountered was long-term to-do tracking, especially with respect to documenting our labs.
+In the future, the team hopes to consider who will ensure necessary data and diagrams will be generated, and when those data and diagrams should be complete, at the same time that we decide who should be responsible for various aspects of implementation.

-3. Student 3
+3.